bitlabstudio/django-shop-simplenotifications/README.rst

   * payment_instructions_subject.txt
   * payment_instructions_body.txt

+You have the option of providing html versions of `confirmed_body.txt` and `payment_instructions_body.txt` (in addition to the .txt files), which will be sent as an alternative content type for email clients that render html.

 All templates have a ``request`` and an ``order`` variable in their context.

 Please note that the sender in the PaymentBackend should pass the ``request`` as well.